 However, sometimes you can face problems syncing your information on Chrome when you get a sync error or when you’ve made changes to your synced data, but you’re not able to see it on other devices.
 This guide will help you with such Google Chrome sync errors.

 At times, it might as well happen that you forget your passphrase or you’ve made changes to your Google account recently.
-Under such circumstances, Chrome Sync can break and result in syncing errors, as the one shown in the image above.
+Under such circumstances, Chrome Sync can break and result in syncing errors, as shown in the image above.

-Fix 1: Enter your correct passphrase
+Fix 1: Enter your correct passphrase.

 You can reshuffle the sync settings by providing your correct passphrase.
 Here’s how to do so: